kene111/Reusable_pipeline/README.md

 ## Reuseable_pipeline

 This is a rebuild of the pipeline I created for the first open source project on road safety during the hamoye internship ([Click Here](https://github.com/kene111/07-road-safety)).
-The pipeline created made use of light weight components, these type component is majorly used for fast and easy deployment ( of machine learning model).
-The set back with light weight components are they aren't reusable in other projects.
+The pipeline created made use of light weight components, this type of component is majorly used for fast and easy deployment ( of machine learning models).
+The set back with light weight components is, the components can't be used in other pipelines even if the codes in the component are similar.
-In this rebuild, I made use of reuseable components, which means that if seen fit, a component in the pipeline can be used in another project can be used on other pipelines and many more...
-Check the end of this readme for links to more informtion.
+In this rebuild, I made use of reuseable components, which means that if seen fit, a component in the pipeline can be used in another project pipelines or more...
+Check the end of this readme for links to more information.

 ![images](images/reusable_pipeline_graph.png)